phylib/BitvectorEvaluation/README.md

 ## Run Scenario

-You can find a couple of scenarios in the 'scenarios' folder.
-'The push-2-consumer' scenario implements a simple topology including 2 consumer, requesting different prefixes with Persistent Interests.
+You can find a couple of scenarios in the `scenarios` folder. `The push-2-consumer` scenario implements a simple topology including 2 consumer, requesting different prefixes with Persistent Interests.

-In the scenario 'bitvector-length', a randomly generated network is created, in which multiple consumer/producer pairs request Data over this network.
+In the scenario `bitvector-length`, a randomly generated network is created, in which multiple consumer/producer pairs request Data over this network.
 Because Data loops can occur, a bitvector length can be specified as parameter.